giangnguyen2412/paper-review-continual-learning/distinguish.md

 typically involves a large number of past domains, the system has a large amount of past knowledge.
 The new learning task is very likely to find some pieces of the past knowledge useful.

+# Multi-task learning
+Multi-task learning learns multiple related tasks simultaneously, aiming at achieving a better performance by using the relevant information shared by multiple tasks [Caruana, 1997, Chen et al., 2009, Li et al., 2009].
+The rationale is to introduce inductive bias in the joint hypothesis space of all tasks by exploiting the task relatedness structure.
+It also prevents overfitting in the individual task and thus has a better generalization ability.
+Note that unlike that in transfer learning, we mostly use the term multiple tasks rather than multiple domains as much of the existing research in the area is based on multiple similar tasks from the same domain of application.
+We now define multi-task learning, which is also referred to as batch multi-task learning.